ninoninko/ninoninko/README.md

 - 👋 Hi, I’m @ninoninko or better known by my friends as Yanaki Krastev.
-I am a twenty-one-year-old bulgarian, who is a Computer Science and Engineering bachelor student at Sofia Technical University and I have previously studied at Delft University of Technology, Kingdom of the Netherlands.
+I am a twenty-three-year-old bulgarian, who is a Computer Science and Engineering bachelor student at Sofia Technical University and I have previously studied at Delft University of Technology, Kingdom of the Netherlands.